 These are fine, modern, speedy performances – live, well executed, and certainly never boring.
 As such, they are an achievement for the New York Philharmonic, which for such a long time – basically for the three decades between music directors Pierre Boulez and the surprisingly good choice of Alan Gilbert’s – held the title of most boring among the most famous orchestras.

 They constitute the first recording of incoming music director Jaap van Zweden with the New York band – and they represent the re-launch, re-purposing of the “Decca Gold” label, Universal Music’s attempt – as far as I understand it – at having a uniquely American brand in classical music among its labels: a mix of the highbrow-populist-crossover-serious, from the looks of it.
 But what a choice for an opening shot?!

 Beethoven’s Fifth and Seventh Symphonies!
 You couldn’t find a more classic, more traditional, more time-honored, more staid coupling if you tried.
 In a way that’s the quintessence of classical music.
-And in a way that’s the quintessence an old-fashioned idea classical music.
+And in a way that’s the quintessence of an old-fashioned idea of classical music.
 There’s an inherent tension in this choice.

 Classical Musical Relevance Tangent

 Alan Gilbert succeeded in his admirable job of resuscitating the New York Philharmonic and making it relevant again not the least because he made the New York Philharmonic a repertoire-orchestra again… communicated so much through his few but select recordings: Carl Nielsen, Christopher Rouse, Magnus Lindberg.
 These recordings of great and good and neglected music did much more for the orchestra being taken serious again than a 205th Beethoven cycle could ever have.

 Certainly going with Beethoven is going against the grain, somehow, in a time where critics and social media Zeitgeist-surfers all around are clamoring for classical music to become something, anything, else…